Ludaro1024/TruckerJobL/README.md

 - Hiring Workers that work for you
 - Specialized-Work
 - Turning it into a NUI instead of NativeUI
--
+- Making the Selling work (selling your own truck and not selling all of them for the same $)

+if u have any suggestions or problems, i would advise u to create an issue here in github,

-if u have any suggesstions dm me on discord: ludaro <3#9962
+if u need anything else u can contact me on Discord: ludaro <3#9962